-It’s true, but not massively helpful when planning the strategic direction of a company and how you, as the owner, may sell it one day for a pleasing sum of money.
+It’s true, but not massively helpful when planning the strategic direction of a company.
+Or, how you may sell it one day for a large sum of money.

 To value a business the formula is generally simple:

 In other words, when someone buys your business, they are paying you a number of years of profit in advance.
-The multiple being the key to just how many years.
+The multiple being the key.

-Most of us, when we think of ‘growth’ and increasing value, think about making more profit.
+When most of us think of ‘growth’ and increasing value we think about making more profit (improving the cash-flow).
 If we make more profit, the business is worth more.
 It’s simple, easy to say and not necessarily a bad strategy.

 The problem is that for most, growing profitability isn’t as easy as clicking your fingers.